adkng/BIS15W2021_ang/lab8/lab8_hw.md

 ## 10       25 Sydney C… Randwick… Clove…      151.    -33.9 25/0…                0
 ## # … with 3,680 more rows
 ```
-(1) each variable has its own column -- no. The "date" is all compressed together (with month, day, and year), which are all data.
-(2) each observation has its own row -- yes!
-The observations for each day on a particular date are in its own row.
-(3) each value has its own cell  -- no!
-Again, the "date" is sharing values in their cells.
+It appears to be tidy because each variable has its own column, each observation has its own row, and each cell has its own value.
+It is in long format because the site names are repeated.

 3. We are only interested in the variables site, date, and enterococci_cfu_100ml.
 Make a new object focused on these variables only.
 Name the object `sydneybeaches_long`